nhh979/nhh979/README.md

 ### Hi there 👋

 ### About me:
-- 🤸‍♂️ A dude who is into the field of data analytics.
+- 🤸‍♂️ A person who is into the field of data analytics.
-- 💪 A hard worker, a quick learner, an active listener and a potential colleague.
+- 💪 A hard worker, a quick learner and a potential colleague.
 - 🤗 Would love to learn new things from others.

 ### How to reach me?